SimonYip22/SimonYip22/README.md

 MBBS and Applied Machine Learning Engineer building end-to-end clinical ML systems across time-series modelling and clinical NLP using large-scale medical datasets.

-Developed pipelines with core emphasis on clinical transparency and model interpretability, using PyTorch, Scikit-Learn, Hugging Face, and Google Cloud Run deployment with GitHub Actions versioning
+Developed pipelines with core emphasis on clinical transparency and model interpretability, using PyTorch, Scikit-Learn, Hugging Face, and Google Cloud Run deployment with GitHub Actions versioning.

 Currently contributing to R&D workflows using GKE-based cloud infrastructure for production-scale clinical NLP system at RadNomics.